Invoice exchange in the high-end version

 Finally, the EDIFACT file is sent via any communication protocol, e.g. via AS2 (Applicability Statement 2, a standard for secure message transport via the Internet).
 Moreover, the sender can always monitor the entire conversion and dispatch process in the browser using i‑effect® Webcontrol.

 It is obvious that such automated processes result in the true savings potential in electronic invoice processing - compared to all other forms of invoice transfer, including ZUGFeRD.
 Delivery is virtually time loss-free, there are no media breaks, the susceptibility to failure is minimal, as is personnel costs.
 All cash discount and payment deadlines are met and the company saves significantly on postage, paper and printing costs.
 In comparison: 11.10 € (4.50 €)[Z1] costs a conventional paper (electronic) invoice, if one adds all fixed and variable costs of the traditional invoice dispatch once together.

 The legal requirements are therefore in place: the Tax Simplification Act and the E-bill Act, which transposed the provisions of EU Directive 2014/55 of 16 April 2014 into national law (thus creating a binding legal basis for the receipt and processing of electronic invoices by public-sector customers).
 It can be assumed, for example, that in ten years' time incoming invoices will arrive almost completely in digital form in the company.

-If you still rely on ZUGFeRD, i‑effect® also offers a solution for you: In the current version 2.7 there is the module *ZUGFeRD.
+If you still rely on ZUGFeRD or have to use XRechnung, i‑effect® also offers a solution for you: Since version 2.7 there are the modules *XRECHNUNG and *ZUGFeRD.
 Due to the seamless integration in i‑effect® and its modules, the data can be easily created for the invoice output and processed for the invoice receipt.